 Are Appeals Allowed?

-The justice of the peace for Walker County presides over small claims court actions for Walker County.
+A Justice of the Peace for Walker County hears small claims court cases for Walker County.

 Walker County Court Locations

 Precinct 1 Place 1 Courthouse in the City of Huntsville